ex4722/phalanx/README.md

 - Use live binja instead of bndb
 - Clean up commands + edges
 - Add types for var setting, int size + pointer + type if valid-> **Display when using types**
+- Ctx, colors
+- RET CHANGES RBP, Preserve this????
+- Use frames instead of func name to index